Neuroimaging and Data Science

 Download and run the notebooks¶

-If you would rather download the notebooks (available as an .ipynb
+If you would rather download the notebooks (available as .ipynb

 .
 Once downloaded, run: